uhlerlab/image2reg/user_demo.md

 - replace the ``/path/to/input/raw/chromatin/images`` with the directory that contains the chromatin images you would like to apply our pipeline to, e.g. ``test_data/sample_data/JUN/raw``
 - replace the ``/path/to/nuclear/segmentation/masks`` with the directory that contains the corresponding segmentation masks, e.g. ``test_data/sample_data/JUN/raw``

 The above command will run the complete demo and no further user-interaction will be required.
 Please see below for more information on the triggered processes.
-In case you run into any errors please also consult the following section and the [Troubleshooting section in our README file](README.md#Troubleshooting/Support).

 > [!IMPORTANT]
 > To run the code please ensure that your working directory is ``image2reg``.
 The working directory can be changed via the ``cd`` command.